 Some examples of the benefits of an SKMS

-Thanks to a Service Knowledge Management System, it is possible to improve activities both strictly related to the IT department, and to other divisions such as Customer Service and Help Desk, or Sales and Marketing, up to top management.
+Thanks to a Service Knowledge Management System, it is possible to improve activities strictly related to the IT department, and other divisions such as Customer Service and Help Desk, or Sales and Marketing, up to top management.

 For IT it is possible to manage more quickly the resolution of incidents or problems related to inefficiencies, thanks to an information base always available and questionable;